 What is service line coverage?

 If there is an instance that a tree root grew through your sewer pipe on your property and it caused a leak, you would need to hire a professional to dig up and replace the destroyed pipe.
 It could cost you thousands of dollars out of your own pocket for repairs depending on how long the pipe is.
 Insurance companies will help you pay for the expenses to repair or replace damaged service lines.
 Another good benefit to this coverage is if your home becomes uninhabitable due to a service line failure, we’ll help you cover the expenses to stay in a hotel while you wait for the damages to clean and get the repairs done.

 What does service line insurance cover?

-Coverage is given for pipes or wires that are planted underground that gives the following services to your location such as electrical power, heating, natural gas, waste disposal, compressed air, water, steam, internet access, telecommunications services, wide area networks, or data transmission.
-However, service lines that are not underground are not covered by this insurance.
+Coverage for pipes or wires that are underground that give the following services to your location such as electrical power, heating, natural gas, waste disposal, compressed air, water, steam, internet access, telecommunications services, wide area networks, or data transmission.
+However, service lines that are not underground are not part of this insurance.
 Here’s a list covered by service line insurance: